lzil/procedural-generalization/trex/README.md

 Testing the generalization properties of [T-REX](https://github.com/hiwonjoon/ICML2019-TREX/blob/master/atari/LearnAtariReward.py) algorithm on [Procgen](https://github.com/openai/procgen) suite of environments

+The code is havily adapted from the repositories above

 ## Setup

 To setup the environment use the following commands: